amBarreto/Exercicio_loja/README.md

-🧮 stock_basic.cpp — In-Memory Product Manager
+🧮 stock_basic.cpp — In-Memory Product Manager (main.cpp)

 A lightweight and beginner-friendly C++ console application that helps manage product stock entirely in memory.
 This version allows users to add, list, and calculate the total value of all products currently registered.